2.1 – Warming up to risk

 For every rupee of profit made by a trader, there must be a trader losing that rupee.
-As an extension of this, if there is a group of traders consistently making money, then there must be another group of traders consistently losing money.
-Usually, this group making money consistently is small, as opposed to the group of traders who lose money consistently.
+As an extension of this, if a group of traders consistently make money, then there must be another group of traders consistently losing money.
+Usually, this group making money consistently is small instead of the group of traders who consistently lose money.

 The difference between these two groups is their understanding of Risk and their techniques of money management.
-Mark Douglas, in his book ‘The Disciplined Trader’, says successful trading is 80% money management and 20% strategy.
+In his book ‘The Disciplined Trader’, Mark Douglas says successful trading is 80% money management and 20% strategy.
 I could not agree more.

-The usual layman definition of risk in the context of the stock market is the ‘probability of losing money’.
+The usual layman definition of risk in the stock market context is the ‘probability of losing money.
 When you transact in the markets, you are exposed to risk, which means you can (possibly) lose money.
-For example, when you buy the stock of a company, whether you like it or not, you are exposed to risk.
-Further, at a very high level, risk can be broken down into two types – Systematic Risk and Unsystematic Risk.
+For example, when you buy a company’s stock, whether you like it or not, you are exposed to risk.
+Further, at a very high level, risk can be broken down into two types – Systemic Risk and Unsystemic Risk.
 You are automatically exposed to both these categories of risks when you own a stock.

-I want you to notice few things in the above video –
+I want you to notice a few things in the above video –

-Notice the drop in the indices (Sensex and Nifty), they do not drop as much as that of Satyam.
+- Notice the drop in the indices (Sensex and Nifty); they do not drop as much as Satyam.

-The point here is simple – the drop in stock price can be attributed completely to the events unfolding in the company.
+The point here is simple – the drop in stock price can be attributed completely to the company’s events unfolding.
 Other external factors do not have any influence on the price drop.
-Rather, a better way of placing this would be – at that given point, the drop in stock price can only be attributable to company specific factors or internal factors.
-The risk of losing money owing to company specific reasons (or internal reasons) is often termed as “Unsystematic Risk”.
+Rather, a better way of placing this would be – at that given point, the drop in stock price can only be attributable to company-specific factors or internal factors.
+The risk of losing money due to company-specific reasons (or internal reasons) is often termed “Unsystemic Risk”.

-Unsystematic risk can be diversified, meaning instead of investing all the money in one company, you can choose to invest in 2-3 different companies (preferably from different sectors).
+Unsystemic risk can be diversified, meaning instead of investing all the money in one company, you can choose to invest in 2-3 different companies (preferably from different sectors).
 This is called ‘diversification’.
-When you diversify your investments, unsystematic risk drastically reduces.
-Going back to the above example, imagine instead of buying HCL for the entire capital, you decide to buy HCL for Rs.50,000/- and maybe Karnataka Bank Limited for the other Rs.50,000/-, in such circumstances, even if HCL stock price declines (owing to the unsystematic risk) the damage is only on half of the investment as the other half is invested in a different company.
+When you diversify your investments, unsystemic risk drastically reduces.
+Going back to the above example, imagine instead of buying HCL for the entire capital, you decide to buy HCL for Rs.50,000/- and maybe Karnataka Bank Limited for the other Rs.50,000/-, in such circumstances, even if HCL stock price declines (owing to the unsystemic risk) the damage is only on half of the investment as the other half is invested in a different company.
 In fact, instead of just two stocks, you can have a 5 or 10 or maybe 20 stock portfolio.
-The higher the number of stocks in your portfolio, higher the diversification, and therefore lesser the unsystematic risk.
+The higher the number of stocks in your portfolio, the higher the diversification, and therefore the lesser the unsystemic risk.

 The graph below should give you a fair sense of how diversification works –

-As you can notice from the graph above, the unsystematic risk drastically reduces when you diversify and add more stocks.
-However after about 20 stocks, the unsystematic risk is not really diversifiable, this is evident as the graph starts to flatten out after 20 stocks.
-In fact, the risk that remains even after diversification is called the “Systematic Risk”.
+As you can notice from the graph above, the unsystemic risk drastically reduces when you diversify and add more stocks.
+However after about 20 stocks, the unsystemic risk is not really diversifiable, this is evident as the graph starts to flatten out after 20 stocks.
+In fact, the risk that remains even after diversification is called the “Systemic Risk”.

-Systematic risk is the risk that is common to all stocks in the markets.
-Systematic risk arises out of common market factors such as the macroeconomic landscape, political situation, geographical stability, monetary framework etc. A few specific systematic risks which can drag the stock prices down are:–
+Systemic risk is the risk that is common to all stocks in the markets.
+Systemic risk arises from common market factors such as the macroeconomic landscape, political situation, geographical stability, monetary framework etc. A few specific systemic risks which can drag the stock prices down are:–

-The list, as usual, can go on but I suppose you get a fair idea of what constitutes a systematic risk.
-Systematic risk affects all stocks.
+The list, as usual, can go on but I suppose you get a fair idea of what constitutes a systemic risk.
+Systemic risk affects all stocks.
 Assuming, you have a well diversified 20 stocks portfolio, a de-growth in GDP will indiscriminately affect all the 20 stocks and hence the stock price of stocks across the board will decline.
-Systematic risk is inherent in the system and it cannot really be diversified.
-Remember, ‘unsystematic risk’ can be diversified, but systematic risk cannot be.
-However, systematic risk can be ‘hedged’.
-Hedging is a craft, a technique one would use to get rid of the systematic risk.
+Systemic risk is inherent in the system and it cannot really be diversified.
+Remember, ‘unsystemic risk’ can be diversified, but the systemic risk cannot be.
+However, systemic risk can be ‘hedged’.
+Hedging is a craft, a technique one would use to get rid of the systemic risk.
 Think of hedging as carrying an umbrella with you on a dark cloudy day.
 The moment, it starts pouring, you snap your umbrella out and you instantly have a cover on your head.

 So when we are talking about hedging, do bear in mind that it is not the same as diversification.
 Many market participants confuse diversification with hedging.
 They are two different things.
-Remember, we diversify to minimise unsystematic risk and we hedge to minimise systematic risk and notice I use the word ‘minimise’ – this is to emphasise the fact that no investment/trade in the market should be ever considered safe in the markets.
+Remember, we diversify to minimize unsystemic risk.
+We hedge to minimize systemic risk and notice I use the word ‘minimize’ – this is to emphasize that no investment/trade in the market should be ever considered safe in the markets.

 Not mine, not yours.